-The Complaint was filed in English with the WIPO Arbitration and Mediation Center (the "Center") on November 14, 2023.
-On November 14, 2023, the Center transmitted by email to the Registrar a request for registrar verification in connection with the disputed domain names.
-On November 15, 2023, the Registrar transmitted by email to the Center its verification response disclosing registrant and contact information for the disputed domain names which differed from the named Respondent (Redacted for Privacy) and contact information in the Complaint.
-The Center sent an email communication to the Complainant on November 15, 2023 providing the registrant and contact information disclosed by the Registrar, and inviting the Complainant to submit an amendment to the Complaint.
-The Complainant filed an amendment to the Complaint in English on November 17, 2023.
+The Complaint was filed in English with the WIPO Arbitration and Mediation Center (the "Center") on January 31, 2024.
+On February 1, 2024, the Center transmitted by email to the Registrar a request for registrar verification in connection with the disputed domain name.
+On February 2, 2024, the Registrar transmitted by email to the Center its verification response disclosing registrant and contact information for the disputed domain name which differed from the named Respondent (REDACTED FOR PRIVACY) and contact information in the Complaint.
+The Center sent an email communication to the Complainant on February 5, 2024, providing the registrant and contact information disclosed by the Registrar, and inviting the Complainant to submit an amendment to the Complaint.
+The Complainant filed an amended Complaint in English on February 6, 2024.

-On November 15, 2023, the Center informed the parties in Chinese and English, that the language of the registration agreement for the disputed domain names is Chinese.
-On November 17, 2023, the Complainant requested English to be the language of the proceeding.
+On February 5, 2024, the Center informed the Parties in Chinese and English, that the language of the registration agreement for the disputed domain name is Chinese.
+On February 6, 2024, the Complainant requested English to be the language of the proceeding.
 The Respondent did not submit any comment on the Complainant's submission.

-The Center verified that the Complaint together with the amendment to the Complaint satisfied the formal requirements of the Uniform Domain Name Dispute Resolution Policy (the "Policy" or "UDRP"), the Rules for Uniform Domain Name Dispute Resolution Policy (the "Rules"), and the WIPO Supplemental Rules for Uniform Domain Name Dispute Resolution Policy (the "Supplemental Rules").
+The Center verified that the Complaint together with the amended Complaint satisfied the formal requirements of the Uniform Domain Name Dispute Resolution Policy (the "Policy" or "UDRP"), the Rules for Uniform Domain Name Dispute Resolution Policy (the "Rules"), and the WIPO Supplemental Rules for Uniform Domain Name Dispute Resolution Policy (the "Supplemental Rules").